Herta wins pole in dominant outing through Nashville - NewsBreak

 Herta wins pole in dominant outing through Nashville

-NASHVILLE, Tenn. — (AP) — Colton Herta zipped around 11 turns, over a bridge and through an NFL parking lot and had one small piece of feedback for IndyCar's debut race on Nashville's city streets.
+NASHVILLE, Tenn.
+(AP) — Colton Herta zipped around 11 turns, over a bridge and through an NFL parking lot and had one small piece of feedback for on Nashville’s city streets.

 “I’m still not really sure on how easy it’s going to be to pass,” he said.